 Top speed: 250 km/h

 RM 360,00 or

-When I drove the 320d in France earlier this year, I was genuinely fascinated by how user-friendly and quick responding the iDrive was.
+When I drove the 320d in France earlier this year, I was genuinely fascinated by how user-friendly and quick to respond iDrive is.
 Now with a writing pad added to the knob, it is the best infotainment system there is and if you still don't get it, you might just be the knob.
-The problem is, I am not all that impressed on the inside because it is just too familiar on the inside.
-Jump out of an Audi and get into one of these and you won't be pondering where the boot release is.
-Event the back seats to this coupe would accommodate two at ease.
+You won't be too impressed on the inside because it is a bit too familiar which could be a good thing.
+Jump out of an Audi, get into one of these and you won't be pondering where the boot release is.
+Even the back seats to this coupe would accommodate two at ease.

-Moving on to the 435i M and at 525 thousand, is sure ain't cheap plus what I liked most about it is what BMWs are all about its straight-six engine.
-Sure the engine will unquestionalbly sound better than a 428i but at 165 thousand premium for seventh of a second faster and noise is to many a bit much.
-To do the 435 some justice, it comes with 30 thousand M package which is optional on a 428.
+Moving on to 435i M that's at 525 thousand.
+Sure it ain't cheap but what BMWs are all about is straight-six engines.
+Naturally the 3-litre mill will sound better than a 428i but with a 165 thousand premium isn't justifiable by being marginally faster.
+To close the gap, it does come with a 30 thousand M package which is optional on a 428.

 " Even the engine not being properly warmed up, the 428i

 Drop a couple of gears, foot down and it did not once hesitate to take orders.
 Pull out of junctions from a standstill, you'll find that power comes at the price and that is turbo lag.
 So my solution to that is to mash the throttle so that wouldn't be a problem and let traction control take care of any sideway action.